-3030.
+GNUR3030.
 Independent Study in Nursing (V1-6 WE).
-(Traditional BSN) (Pre-requisite: Consent of instructor and Dean, Dean for Undergraduate Traditional Track.)
+(Accelerated BSN) (Pre-requisite: Consent of instructor and Associate Dean of Academic Programs.)
 Topic and objectives of study are mutually agreed upon by the student and selected faculty member.
 Independent study agreement formalizes the plan for study and guides evaluation.
 Semester hours and course may be repeated as topic and/or objective of study change.

-3040.
+GNUR3040.
 Special Topics in Nursing (V1-6 WE).
-(Traditional BSN) (Prerequisite: Consent of instructor and Dean for Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of instructor and Associate Dean of Academic Programs.)
 Designed to focus on subjects of special interest to groups of students.
 May be repeated for credit as topics vary.

-3115.
+GNUR3115.
 Concepts of Pathophysiology/Patho I (1:1:0 WB).
-(Traditional BSN) (Prerequisite: NURS 3420; 3206 or consent of the Dean for Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: GNUR 3420; 3206 or consent of the Associate Dean of Academic Programs.)
 Study of the physiologic basis of disease for beginning nursing practice.
 Emphasis on application of pathophysiologic concepts to the recognition of pathologic conditions across life span.
 Major concepts addressed are elimination, sensory stimulation and perception, rest and sleep, immune process, homeostasis, reproduction, gas exchange, and nutritional dysfunctions.

-3126.
-Scholarship for Evidence-based Practice I (1:1:0 WE).
-(Traditional BSN) This is an introductory course exploring the theory and methods of evidence based practice with emphasis on its role in providing quality patient-centered care in the medical/surgical setting.
+GNUR3126.
+Scholarship for Evidence-based Practice I (1:1:0 ONLIN).
+(Accelerated BSN) This is an introductory course exploring the theory and methods of evidence based practice with emphasis on its role in providing quality patient-centered care in the medical/surgical setting.

-3206.
+GNUR3206.
 Introduction to Nursing as a Profession - Seminar I (CL 2:1.75:.75 WE).
-(Traditional BSN) (Prerequisite: Admission to Nursing Major or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Admission to Nursing Major or consent of the Associate Dean of Academic Programs Accelerated BSN Track.)
 An introduction to the healthcare delivery system and the nursing profession.
 Concepts in the course include: nursing history, nursing theory, nursing philosophy, legal/ethical issues, professional roles, interdisciplinary roles, professional writing, and scholarship.
 Definition and comprehension of nursing education and nursing research are also included.

-3216.
+GNUR3216.
 Integrated Concepts of Pathophysiology/Patho II (2:2:0 WE).
-(Traditional BSN) (Prerequisite: NURS 3115 or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: GNUR 3115 or consent of the Associate Dean of Academic Programs.
 Continued study of pathophysiologic concepts across the life span.
 Major concepts addressed are alterations in sensory and perception, reproduction, gas exchange, hematology, neurological system, musculoskeletal system, endocrine system, gastrointestinal system, renal system, and cancers.